procload/ai-dnd-rails/docs/background-spec.md

 - [ ] **5.3 Cancel Button Integration**

   - [ ] Ensure the Cancel link calls your cancel route.
-On success, you can render another Turbo Stream partial (“Job canceled”) for 5 seconds.
+On success, you can render another Turbo Stream partial ("Job canceled") for 5 seconds.
   - [ ] Or, use StimulusJS fetch to handle it in JavaScript.
 Either way, confirm the job is actually canceled in the logs.

 - [ ] **5.4 Handle Job Completion**